 Although the tour ended sooner than expected, everyone enjoyed four days together, biking 190 miles, escaping a hurricane, and making it through without as much as a single flat tire!

 Thank you so much to our tour riders, who each donated or fundraised a minimum of $750 to support the development of the East Coast Greenway.
-Top fundraisers were Board Chair Robert Spiegelman of NH and Vice Chair Robert Russo of NJ – they each raised around $10,000!
-We really appreciate everyone who donated, fundraised, or contributed to someone’s tour.
-This was our largest fundraiser yet, as participants in this and our Maine tour raised $70,000 for the ECG!
+Top fundraisers were Board Chair Robert Spiegelman of New Hampshire and Vice Chair Robert Russo of New Jersey — they each raised around $10,000!
+We really appreciate everyone who donated, fundraised, or contributed to someone's tour.
+This was our largest fundraiser yet, as participants in this and our Maine tour raised $70,000 for the Greenway.

 We'll send monthly updates on East Coast Greenway progress and people.